algesten/str0m/README.md

 ### Run loop

-Driving the state of the `Rtc` forward is a run loop that looks like this.
+Driving the state of the `Rtc` forward is a run loop that, regardless of sync or async, looks like this.

 ```rust
 #